rodber/blog/_posts/2023/2023-04-08-typed-array.md

 This was designed with a high level of abstraction to be able to create something similar to a sub-language as it was the only way to create an experience capable of successfully wrapping array.

 I'm very happy with the results and with the way I solved this issue.
 It worth the investment as I won't ever need to write the logic to validate arrays!
-And all these dirty cheap arrays can now become oh-la-la top tier data-structures with little effort on my end.
+And all these dirty cheap arrays can now become top tier data-structures with little effort on my end.